SignumOracle/signum-feeds/docs/usage.md

 ## Staking

 If reporting to Tellor360 oracles, reporters can stake multiple times.
-Each stake is 10 TRB, so if you stake 140 TRB, you've staked 14 times.
+Each stake is 75,000 STB, so if you stake 150,000 STB, you've staked 2 times.

 The reporter will automatically attempt to stake the required amount, but if you'd like to stake more than the current minimum, use the `--stake/-s` flag.